morrislab/pairtree/README.md

 provide several different algorithms for computing these frequencies that strike different balances between computational speed and result accuracy.

-By default, Pairtree uses the "Efficient projection onto the perfect phylogeny model" algorithm described in Bei et al. (2018) {link} to fit tree-constrained subclone frequencies to each sampled phylogeny.
-This algorithm is usually the fastest choice.
-As alternatives, however, Pairtree also supports three other algorithms, which you can specify via the `--phi-fitter=<algorithm>` option.

-* `--phi-fitter=projection`: By default, Pairtree uses the "Efficient Projection onto the Perfect Phylogeny Model" algorithm developed in [Bei et al.](https://arxiv.org/abs/1811.01129).
-This uses a Gaussian approximation of the binomial likelihood we're trying to maximize.
+* `--phi-fitter=projection`: By default, Pairtree uses the "Efficient Projection onto the Perfect Phylogeny Model" algorithm developed in [Bei et al.](https://arxiv.org/abs/1811.01129) This uses a Gaussian approximation of the binomial likelihood we're trying to maximize.

 * `--phi-fitter=rprop`: Uses the [rprop variant of gradient